c-snell/docs/blogs/peer_persistence_blog_rh.md

 #### Pre-requisites:

   - Single zone Kubernetes cluster
-  - Remote Copy links configured (iSCSI or FC) between sites along with Quorum Witness
+  - All zoning and Remote Copy links configured (iSCSI or FC) between sites along with Quorum Witness
   - HPE CSI Operator for Kubernetes deployed

 ### Deploy the HPE CSI Operator for Kubernetes